 6. Create views of models

 In enterprise architecture we work with stakeholders, viewpoints and views.
-With this we can provide focused visualizations to people to support their decision-making as director, manager, analyst, designer and developer.
+With this, we can provide focused visualizations to people to support their decision-making as a director, a manager, an analyst, a designer, and a developer.

 For instance, a financial controller or purchaser might be interested to know for which application more user licenses are used than bought and for which applications there are no service levels agreements (SLAs) with the suppliers.

-Until now we have entered data, create links, models and views.
+Until now, we have entered data and created links, models and views.

 If this is all configured correctly, clicking on the button View Data, will cause Dragon1 to execute the rules in the visual items.